• Skip to primary navigation

 Notes

-Use the best curry paste you can find.
-We use Amoy or Mae Jin for all of our Thai curry recipes as they are both really flavourful without having a lot of heat.
+Curry paste: Use the best curry paste you can find.
+I use Amoy or Mae Jin for all my Thai curry recipes, as they are both really flavourful yet not too spicy.

-The fish cakes are very tender and will need to be handled carefully before you cook them.
+The fish cakes are very tender and need to be handled carefully before cooking.

 Nutrition